Where Locals Eat in Savannah — Restaurants, Bars & Hidden Gems | Be Our Gaston

 Unusual Ice Cream Flavors and Gelato on Bull St.

-So, this is another ice cream shop but with a different foundation from Leopold’s.
-Whereas Leopold’s is your very traditional American ice cream with flavors you’ll recognize, Doki Doki’s flavor selection is a little more diverse, and they also have gelato.
-Walkable 0.7 mile
+Another ice cream shop but with a completely different foundation from Leopold's.
+Whereas Leopold's is traditional American ice cream with flavors you'll recognize, Doki Doki's flavor selection is more diverse, and they also have gelato.

 Doki Doki/143 Bull St./912-328-5402